cypherpunk-academy/2064/en/072_2064_An albatros.md

 Sigur: "No problem.
 There's an F22 fighting mode.
-I can have the combat robots fall over an F22 like a bunch of hornets, or over two or three at the same time.
+I can have the combat robots fall over an F22 like a bunch of hornets or over two or three at the same time.
 I wouldn't need more combat robots until four.
 I've seen the simulations.
 This is so awesome."